CognisynAI/Mission/README.md

   Provide informative feedback to players about the consequences of their actions.
 This will include explanations of how certain policies or decisions impact AI ethics, human rights, or environmental health.

 **Real-World Correlations:**
-  Draw parallels between game scenarios and real-world events to help players understand the complexity of these issues in real life and the importance of their virtual decisions.
+  Make connections between game scenarios and real-world events to enable understanding of the complexity of these issues in real life and the importance of virtual decisions.

 **Interactive Learning Modules:**
   Incorporate interactive modules or mini-games that focus on specific topics like AI ethics, environmental science, or policy-making.
 This can provide deeper insights and learning opportunities.